 The gender differences in promotion rates tend to be highest during the first years in the labor market.
-As seen in the illustration on page 1, promotion rates fall for both men and women as they gain work experience, but the decline is larger for men.
+As seen in the Illustration, promotion rates fall for both men and women as they gain work experience, but the decline is larger for men.
 Gender differences in early promotions matter to the evolution of the gender wage gap because of the large wage gains typically attached to promotions.
 A part of the gender wage gap is therefore caused by the fact that men are more likely to move into higher paying jobs more quickly.

 Studies have also addressed whether men or women gain more from promotions in terms of wages, but the results are inconclusive.
 Some studies find that women gain more from promotions, some find that men gain more , and others find no clear differences , .
 In sum, women are less likely to reach the higher rungs on the corporate ladder because they begin their careers at lower levels and are less likely to be promoted quickly.

 Why do the careers of men and women differ?